MagnetosphereLabs/Aegis/README.md

 This software is in pre-alpha v1 and is not ready to install on your device.
 Coming soon ™️

-# AegisVault
+# Aegis

-AegisVault is a compact backup product for Debian-based Linux systems such as Pop!_OS, Ubuntu, Linux Mint, and Debian.
+Aegis is a compact backup product for Debian-based Linux systems such as Pop!_OS, Ubuntu, Linux Mint, and Debian.

 ## What it does

-AegisVault gives you:
+Aegis gives you:

 - **two snapshot kinds from one workflow**
   - **Full Recovery** for same-machine disaster recovery